sjsimpson/commander-power-levels/src/content/influences-threat-levels/the-other-side.md

 order: 2
 ---

-While we use these categories to determine which threat levels to include in our decks, it’s also important to let that educate the interaction you are playing as well.
+While we use these categories to determine which threat levels to include in our decks, it’s also important to let them educate the [interaction](../deckbuilding/interaction) you are playing as well.

-Ask yourself, “what kind of threats do I expect to see at this power level?” and include an appropriate quality and quantity of interaction to defend yourself against those threats.
+Ask yourself, “What kind of threats do I expect to see at this power level?” and include an appropriate quality and quantity of [interaction](../deckbuilding/interaction) to defend yourself against those threats.